Paopun20/Michael/CONTRIBUTING.md

 # Contributing

 Pull requests are welcome!
-If you’d like to contribute, fork the repository and open a PR with your changes.
-Please test your updates, and include a clear description.
+If you’d like to contribute, fork the repository and open a PR with your changes, and include a clear description.

 And seriously — DON'T PUT MALWARE IN YOUR PULL REQUEST.
 NOT EVEN AS A JOKE.
 If you try it, your PR will be closed instantly and without ceremony.